jean-pierreBoth/HnswAnn.jl/README.md

     By default the rust crate builds a static library.
 The ***Building*** paragraph in the README.md file of the rust crate, describes how to build the dynamic libray needed for use with Julia.

-* Then push the path to the library *libhnsw_rs.so* in Base.DL_LOAD_PATH (see this package function setRustlibPath(path::String)
+* Then push the path to the library *libhnsw_rs.so* in Base.DL_LOAD_PATH (see this package function setRustlibPath(path::String).

 * Logging for the Rust library can be initialized from Julia with the function *initRustLog*.
     It uses env_logger.